SaliBhdr/php-dump-logger/README.md

 Calling `silent()` method allows you to log data without throwing an error.

-Remember that in some cases the logger will throw an error like when the $path is empty, or when it couldn't write into the target file for permission reasons.
+Remember, in some cases the logger will throw an error when the $path is empty, or when it couldn't write into the target file for permission reasons.

 So if you want to avoid that, and you don't want to interrupt the code execution, you can call `silent()` method.
 In the background this method will force the logger to execute the code in try-catch block and return a boolean instead of the exception.